UAE Arrival Paperwork Guide | Documents to Translate First

 What “certified” actually means here

 In the UAE, official bodies require translations from providers approved by the Ministry of Justice.
-This isn't about quality preference—it's a legal requirement.
+This is not about quality preference (it is a legal requirement.
 Documents without proper certification get rejected.

 The practical approach

-You don't need to translate everything you own.
-Focus on what's immediately required:
+You do not need to translate everything you own.
+Focus on what is immediately required:

-- Family documents — so visa applications don't stall
+- Family documents:* so visa applications do not stall

 Everything else can wait.